ChrisWhealy/parse-sap-atom-feed/docs/decimals.md

 <Property Name="Balance" Type="Edm.Decimal" Precision="16" Scale="5" sap:unicode="false" sap:unit="CurrencyCode" sap:label="Account Balance"/>
 ```

-Based on the fact. that `Scale="5"`, the deserializer will expect a string value containing up to 5 decimal places.
+Knowing `Scale` equals `5`, the deserializer will expect a decimal string value containing up to 5 fractional digits.
 For example, all of these values will be parsed successfully:

 | XML String | Rust Declaration | `.to_string()`